 Country gardens in Berkshire & Oxfordshire

-A pretty knot garden/parterre in a large Berkshire garden by Jo Alderson Phillips
+A pretty knot garden/parterre with lots of lavender in a large Berkshire garden by Jo Alderson Phillips

 What Houzzers are commenting on: